 For many, fall is a welcome change from the warmer weather.
 They enjoy the changing leaves and the cooler temperatures.
-With the onset of fall, however, some potential dangers exist that drivers need to be aware of that could cause serious accidents.
+With the onset of fall, however, some potential dangers exist that drivers need to be aware of that could cause serious crashes.

 While you do need to keep a close eye on the road and keep your car at a safe speed, additional reasons in the fall exist that make driving safely more important.
-These are the top fall driving hazards that could lead to a serious accident.
+These are the top fall driving hazards that could lead to a serious crash.

 Back To School Children Crossing Streets